alextswe/ilonely/src/README.md

 A webapp based off the Nearby mobile app.

 ## Current Sprint Goals
- + Social Authentication
+ + Social Integration
    + Register using an existing Google account
+   + Post your Instagram pictures
  + Events
+   + View nearby events
+   + RVSP and see who's attending
+   + Create your own events
- + Connect with Instagram
+ + Marketplace
+   + Find items nearby users are selling
+   + Create your own listings and sell your own items

 ## Sprint 2 Goals:
  + Feed
+   + Look at posts of nearby people
+   + Follow people and view their posts
+   + Create your own posts that other users can see
  + Messaging
+   + Message other users
  + Discover Nearby
    + Finds nearby users up to a 10 miles radius
    + Change search raduius to 5, 3, or 1 mile(s)
    + Filter nearby users by age
    + Displays a map showing nearby user's last location

 ## Sprint 1 Goals:
  + Registration